How to buy double glazing

 You can find out more about the cost of different types of windows and materials by visiting our page on double glazing prices.
 Once you're ready to start shopping, our page on double glazing quotes and sales tactics will help you avoid common sales tricks.

-Double glazed doors are a great way to bring light and the outside into your home.
-Our gallery shows the various types of double glazed doors.
+Double-glazed doors are a great way to bring the outside into your home, as well as let in light.
+Our gallery shows the various types of double-glazed doors.
 Scroll down below to see more information about each.

-Patio sliding doors - which are often referred to as patio doors or sliding doors - are glass doors that slide open.
+Patio sliding doors, often referred to as just patio doors or sliding doors, are glass doors that slide open.
 Typically one moves while the other stays static, but you can have both sliding.

-They're a good option if you want to save space as they won't encroach on your garden or home.
-Sliding doors can be uPVC or aluminium and come in a range of colours and finishes.
+They're a good space saver, as they won't encroach on your garden or home.
+Sliding doors can be uPVC or aluminium, and come in a range of colours and finishes.

 Sometimes called ‘French windows’, these glass doors open out like casement windows.
 Although both can open, you can choose to have one open at a time and keep the other closed.

 As well as aluminium and uPVC, French doors can come in wood, too.
 Again, there are lots of finishes available.

 You might want to use 'stays' – hooks to ensure the door stays open and doesn't fly back or slam shut in the wind.

 Bi-fold doors are a set of two or more glass doors that fold back onto each other in a concertina.
 With these types of doors, you won't need anything to hold them open as they automatically stay where you've opened them.

 They come in aluminium and uPVC and various colours.
 They're a typically stylish, contemporary option, particularly if they are in aluminium.